 Facts about Peripheral Arterial Disease or PAD.

-These are 14 ways drinking alcohol is good for health.
+These are 14 ways drinking alcohol is healthy.
 There are many more.
 Explore at Alcohol and Health.